nimh-sfim/lab-docs/vscode_guide.md

 4. Start an spersist node on Biowulf and note the node number (i.e cn2728).
 Make sure you request the node in a place where it would disconnect if you're internet disconnect.
 That is request the node through NoMachine or `tmux`
 5. With the Remote Developer Exension installed, the bottom left corner of VS Code should be a symbol like `><` in green.
 Clicking on it will let you `Connect Current Window to Host` or `Connect to Host` (which will open a new VS Code window).
 Type in just the node number (i.e. `cn2728`) to connect.
 6. There is an added issue with python environments on VS code.
 If you set conda or minicoda as your default python environment in your `~/profile` then NoMachine and some other programs won't function.
 That means you need to change to this environment later.
 When you open a python file in VS Code, it will ask you to select your python interpreter and your desired version should appear on that list, but it won't be the default.
+If VS Code can not find a Python kernel using the remote developer extension, you may need to re-install the Jupyter extension while connected to a node.

 ## GitHub and VS Code on Biowulf